 The rstantools package provides the

-rstan_package_skeleton function, which you should use to create the basic structure of your package.
-If you have trouble setting up your package using
+rstan_create_package() function, which you should use to create the basic structure of your package.
+(As of

 Use version control (e.g., git).

 Unless you are developing proprietary private software, organize your code in a repository that is public on GitHub (or a similar service, but preferably GitHub).
 It should be public even at early stages of development, not only when officially released.
 We recommend you add a note to your README file on how to install the development version of your package, like in the bayesplot README

 Unit testing is essential.
 There are several R packages that make it relatively easy to write tests for your package.
 Most of our R packages (e.g., rstanarm, brms, bayesplot, shinystan, loo) use the testthat package for this purpose, but if you prefer a different testing framework that’s fine.
 The covr package is useful for calculating the line coverage of your tests, and we recommend reaching a high level of coverage before releasing a package.
 Good line coverage does not guarantee high quality tests, but it’s a good first step.